R. Henry Norweb Sr. - Diplomat

-Norweb’s diplomatic career following the war included postings to Japan as secretary of the embassy in 1922, to the Netherlands as secretary of the embassy and chargés d’affaires in 1925, and to Chile as a counselor in 1929.
+Norweb’s diplomatic career following the war included postings to Japan as secretary of the embassy in 1922, to the Netherlands as secretary of the embassy and chargés d’affaires in 1925, and Chile as a counselor in 1929.

-He later served in Bolivia and the Dominican Republic and in 1940 he was named Ambassador to Peru.
+He later served in Bolivia and the Dominican Republic, and in 1940, he was named Ambassador to Peru.
 During World War II, Mr. Norweb was sent to Portugal as an ambassador and headed the negotiations for establishing the United States airbase in the Azores.

-Norweb was appointed to serve the remaining term of William Hallaran who resigned from Bratenahl Village Council in 1960.
+Norweb was appointed to serve the remaining term of William Hallaran, who resigned from Bratenahl Village Council in 1960.
 Norweb served ten years until he resigned in 1969.

 Raymond and Emery May had three children: Raymond Henry Jr. who was born in a Paris cellar during an air raid on August 19, 1918, Jeanne Katherine (Mother Mary Joseph) born on April 18, 1920, who lived at Loch Hame with her great uncle, Guerdon Holden, while her father and mother traveled the world on diplomatic assignments; and Albert Holden, named for his grandfather, born on November 20, 1921.

-With the return of the Norwebs to Cleveland, Emery May, who as a child bounced tennis balls off fine old paintings in her grandparent’s home, became an active member of the Cleveland Art Museum's accessions committee.
+With the return of the Norwebs to Cleveland, Emery May, who as a child bounced tennis balls off beautiful old paintings in her grandparent’s home, became an active member of the Cleveland Art Museum's accessions committee.
 In 1949, she joined the museum's board of trustees.
-In 1962, she became the first woman president of the Cleveland Art Museum; one of two women holding such a position at that time in the United States.
+In 1962, she became the first woman president of the Cleveland Art Museum, one of two women holding such a position at that time in the United States.